lubuntu-team/manual/source/3/3.2/3.2.19/Printers.rst

 .. image:: prop-policies.png

-If you want to change which users can use this printer use the :guilabel:`Acess Control` tab.
+If you want to change which users can use this printer use the :guilabel:`Access Control` tab.
 To add a user to not be allowed to print type there name in the bar and press the :guilabel:`Add` button.
 To remove a user from this list left click on the username and click the :guilabel:`Delete` button.
 To switch to only allowing users on the list to print press the :guilabel:`Deny printing for everyone except these users` button.
 To switch back to banning users from printing press the :guilabel:`Allow printing for everyone except these users` checkbox.

 .. image:: prop-access-control.png